-Norm Ai raises $120M at $1.2B to automate legal with AI agents
+Norm Ai raises $120M at $1.2B valuation for AI legal agents

-Norm Ai raised $120M at $1.2B valuation to deploy AI agents as legal counsel.
-Outcome-based pricing model targets the billable hour.
-What operators need to know.
+Norm Ai raised $120M Series C at $1.2B valuation to build AI legal agents.
+Khosla Ventures led.
+Clients hold $30T+ AUM.
+Outcome-based pricing disrupts billable hour.

 What Happened

-Norm Ai (formally Nomos Ai Inc.) announced on July 7, 2026, that it has closed a $120 million Series C round at a $1.2 billion valuation, according to SiliconANGLE.
-Khosla Ventures led the round, with a heavyweight participant list including Blackstone, Bain Capital Ventures, Craft Ventures, Coatue, Vanguard, New York Life, TIAA, and law firm Fenwick LLP.
-Individual investors included Tony James, former president and COO of Blackstone, and Jeff Hammes, former chairman of Kirkland & Ellis.
+Normos Ai Inc., operating as Norm Ai, announced on July 7, 2026 that it has closed a $120 million Series C funding round at a $1.2 billion valuation.
+Khosla Ventures led the round, with a syndicate that includes Blackstone, Bain Capital Ventures, Craft Ventures, Coatue, Vanguard, New York Life, TIAA, and law firm Fenwick LLP.
+Individual investors include Tony James, former president and COO of Blackstone, and Jeff Hammes, former chairman of Kirkland & Ellis.

 Why It Matters

-Three things make this raise significant beyond the headline number.
+Three things make this round strategically significant beyond the headline valuation.

 Who Is Affected